ben-rosner-williamsburg/ben-rosner-williamsburg/README.md

 ### Currently Working On
 * Our team took first place in Turing School of Software and Design's Demo Comp for our project [WeatherTogether](https://youtu.be/dWjINU8V57U?si=2z1ZgmZr0nAQ4V3e/)!
-* I'm also currently working on an app called Bandr.
+* I'm also currently working on a real estate app in Next.js.
 (Coming soon!)

 ### Technologies